gpstar81/GPStar-proton-pack/BARGRAPH.md

 ![](images/bargraph_mount_5.jpg)
 ![](images/bargraph_mount_6.jpg)

-Also available to download in this respository, or purchase from the [gpstartechnologies.com](https://gpstartechnologies.com) website are 2 versions (short or long depending on how much plastic you remove) of a barrel wire cover, to protect your wires from getting caught on the retractable wand barrel mechanism.
+Also available to download in this repository, or purchase from the [gpstartechnologies.com](https://gpstartechnologies.com) website are 2 versions (short or long depending on how much plastic you remove) of a barrel wire cover, to protect your wires from getting caught on the retractable wand barrel mechanism.
 This cover screws onto the existing holes that the previous Hasbro board was screwed into, making it easy to remove and to do service inside your wand.
 ![](images/BarrelCover3.png)
 ![](images/BarrelCover4.png)
 ![](images/BarrelCover1.png)